From the Record Crate: J Dilla – ‘The Shining’ (2006)

 The Shining‘s main body of production was handled by Jaylib (a collaboration between Oxnard-born producer Madlib, his DJ J Rocc and J Dilla) and Detroit compatriot Kariem Riggins.
 Dilla’s contributions came while he was undergoing treatment at Cedars-Sinai Medical Centre for TTP and lupus.
 Upon Dilla’s demise, Riggins was given the blessing by the Yancey estate to complete the record.
 With this blessing, Riggins would go on to release further posthumous albums like 2007’s Ruff Draft and Jay Love Japan, up until the most recent release (remasters and anniversary editions notwithstanding), 2017’s Motor City.

-Keeping in line with J Dilla’s signature production style of off-kilter, oddly syncopated rhythms and low-end attenuated samples.
+Keeping in line with J Dilla’s signature production style, the record features off-kilter, oddly syncopated rhythms and low-end attenuated samples.
 Ranging everywhere from The Isley Brothers to Giorgio Moroder to the Temple City Kazoo Orchestra, the eclecticism present throughout never feels overly novel or hokey.
-Previous collaborators like Busta Rhymes on “Geek Down”, Black Thought on “Love Movin’”, and Common/D’Angelo on “So Far To Go”, proves Dilla ever-adaptive ability for the duration of the album’s 36-minute runtime.
+Previous collaborators like Busta Rhymes on “Geek Down,” Black Thought on “Love Movin’,” and Common/D’Angelo on “So Far To Go,” proves Dilla ever-adaptive ability for the duration of the album’s 36-minute runtime.

 Advertisement